Support for furloughed workers must not stop, says TUC chief

 Advertising

-The TUC is campaigning for a short-term jobs scheme, which would involve workers whose jobs are at risk to spend time training for new roles while still being paid, to give them the best possible chance of finding new work quickly.
+The TUC is proposing a short-term jobs scheme, which would involve workers whose jobs are at risk to spend time training for new roles while still being paid, to give them the best possible chance of finding new work quickly.

-It is also calling for the Government to boost statutory sick pay and ensure everyone for it.
+It is also calling for the Government to boost statutory sick pay.
 The body says the Test and Trace system otherwise risks being undermined as people asked to self-isolate are forced to choose between staying at home or putting food on the table.

 Advertising